Walking on a Thin Line

-Walking on a Thin Line is the third studio album by Guano Apes.
+Walking on a Thin Line is the third studio album by German rock band Guano Apes.
 It was released on 3 February 2003 by BMG.
 Title of the album comes from a line in the song "Kiss the Dawn".

 The album reached #1 on the German album charts and was certified gold for shipping 100,000 copies.
 Lead single "You Can't Stop Me" peaked at #10 in Germany.